cloudblog004/fantasticfoodies/content/en/posts/465-step-by-step-guide-to-make-super-quick-homemade-green-chicken.md

 ##### Steps to make Green Chicken:

-1. Marinate the chicken with ginger garlic paste &amp; salt.Set aside
+1. Marinate the chicken with ginger garlic paste & salt.Set aside
 1. Grind the ingredients mentioned to s smooth thick paste/ chutney
 1. Heat oil add the cumin seeds and Curry leaves
 1. Add the marinated chicken